-Davis hoping 'snowball effect' against Swiss
+Davis hopes momentum key against Swiss

 |World Cup 2022 qualifiers: Northern Ireland v Switzerland

-|Venue: Windsor Park, Belfast Date: Wednesday 8 September Kick-off:19:45 BST
+|Venue: Windsor Park, Belfast Date: Wednesday 8 September Kick-off: 19:45 BST

 |Coverage: Live radio commentary on Radio Ulster & online; live text commentary online